purdue-cs193-fall-2019/homework-5-_-_-_-_/README.md

 ![](./hw5images/textEditorExample.png)

-To "choose" your code, remove the code from master, as well as those lines inputted by Git, such as `<<<<<PersonA`.
-Essentially you want your code to look like what it looked like in IntelliJ.
-Once the conflicts are resolved, Git will tell you by placing a green check mark next to the file name
+To "choose" your code, first remove the code from master (so, the code between `======` and `>>>>>master`).
+To make the code compilable, you must also remove the lines inputted by Git, such as `<<<<<PersonA`.
+Essentially, you want this section of the code to look like what it looked like in your local repository.
+Once the conflicts are resolved, Git will tell you by placing a green check mark next to the file name.

 ![](./hw5images/greenCheckMark.png)